kecnry/distl/docs/api/BaseMultivariateSliceDistribution.copy.md

 Make a copy of the distribution object.
+When sampled together via a [DistributionCollection](DistributionCollection.md) or [CompositeDistribution](CompositeDistribution.md), both copies will be sampled simultaneously and remain linked.
+To break this link, use [BaseMultivariateSliceDistribution](BaseMultivariateSliceDistribution.md).deepcopy&gt; instead.

 Returns
 ---------